theunicornguild/can-you-remember/03_show_a_grid/03_javascript_3_card_component.md

 export default Card; /* 3 */
 ```

-1. We define a `Card` function that recieve a `card` prop.
+1. We define a `Card` function that receive a `card` prop.
 We assume his will be a single card object from our `cards` array.
 2. We render the `JSX` for our card (taken from `App.js`).
 Note that the `src` for `img` on the card comes from the `card.image`.
 This means every card that we render will show the image for that card.
 3. We export `Card` so it can be used elsewhere in our code.